swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates.md

 [ sender name ]

+##### Zoom test invitation

+Hi [Host Name],

+Thank you for hosting a Carpentries Instructor Training on [ date/time including time zone].
+We will be using the Zoom videoconferencing platform for this event.
+To ensure that the training runs smoothly, I’d like to set up a Zoom test run with you prior to the event.
+This should not take much time, however, it is important that this happens to detect any problems and have time to troubleshoot them prior to the training.
+We all want to stick to the schedule, and want to avoid spending time troubleshooting on the morning of the event.

+A few things to consider when conducting the test:
+* Be in the room that the training will take place in.
+* Have access to the audio system that will be used
+* Have access to the projector that will be used

+We will make sure that we can see and hear each other, and that I can see all the seats people will be in for the event itself.

+To schedule a test run you can [ email me/look at my calendar ].
+Please let me know if you cannot find a time that works so we can look for some other options.

+I'm looking forward to having your team on board!
+Please let me know if you have any questions about how this works.

+Best,
+[ sender name ]

 ##### Invitation to Open Training Event
 *This email is usually sent with a script.
 The canonical version of the text is the version below.*